Get exclusive member benefits & effect social change. Join Today

 Hikers, skiers, and adventurers who travel to high altitudes can sometimes develop acute mountain sickness.
 Other names for this condition are altitude sickness or high altitude pulmonary edema.
 It typically occurs at about 8,000 feet, or 2,400 meters, above sea level.
 Dizziness, nausea, headaches, and shortness of breath are a few symptoms of this condition.
 Most instances of altitude sickness are mild and heal quickly.
 In rare cases, altitude sickness can become severe and cause complications with the lungs or brain.

 Higher altitudes have lower levels of oxygen and decreased air pressure.
 When you travel in a plane, drive or hike up a mountain, or go skiing, your body may not have enough time to adjust.
-This can result in altitude sickness.
+This can result in acute mountain sickness.
 Your level of exertion also plays a role.
 Pushing yourself to quickly hike up a mountain, for example, may cause acute mountain sickness.

 Severe cases of acute mountain sickness can cause more intense symptoms and affect your heart, lungs, muscles, and nervous system.
 For example, you may experience confusion as a result of brain swelling.
 You may also suffer from shortness of breath due to fluid in the lungs.

 Symptoms of severe altitude sickness may include:

-Seek medical attention as soon as possible if you’re experiencing any severe symptoms.
+Call 911 or seek emergency medical attention as soon as possible if you’re experiencing any severe symptoms.
 The condition is much easier to treat if you address it before it progresses.

 Your doctor will ask you to describe your symptoms, activities, and recent travels.
 During the exam, your doctor will most likely use a stethoscope to listen for fluid in your lungs.
 To pinpoint the severity of the condition, your doctor may also order a chest X-ray.

 Treatment for acute mountain sickness varies depending on its severity.
 You might be able to avoid complications by simply returning to a lower altitude.
 Hospitalization is necessary if your doctor determines that you have brain swelling or fluid in your lungs.
 You may receive oxygen if you have breathing issues.

 Medications for altitude sickness include: